MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-101-tutorial/mesh-101-02-prepare-the-project.md

 ### Add Mesh Emulation Mode capability

 Let's add Mesh Emulation Mode capability to your project.
-In this mode, when you press the Unity editor Play button, you get an approximate preview of what the content will look and feel like when it runs in the Mesh app.
+In this mode, when you press the Unity Editor Play button, you get an approximate preview of what the content will look and feel like when it runs in the Mesh app.
 A key feature of Mesh Emulation Mode is the ability to run multiple clients within the same process; this allows you to easily get a first impression of a multi-user scenario.

 **To add Mesh Emulation Mode capability**:
 1. Press the Unity Editor Play button.
 This dialog appears:

     ![A screenshot of the Mesh Emulator Setup missing dialog.](../../../media/sample-mesh-101/499-emulator-setup-missing-dialog.png)

-1. Select the first button, **Add working MeshEmulatorSetup prefab.** The **MeshEmulatorSetup [NoUpload]** prefab appears in the **Hierarchy**.
+1. Select the first button, **Add working MeshEmulatorSetup prefab.** The **MeshEmulatorSetup [NoUpload]** prefab appears in the **Hierarchy** ...

     ![A screenshot of the Mesh Emulator Setup No Upload prefab added to the Hierarchy.](../../../media/sample-mesh-101/500-mesh-emulator-setup-added.png)

-    ... and the project goes into "play" mode.
+    ... and the project goes into Play Mode.
 This prefab provides you with a highly stylized avatar controller that has a camera attached, so now when we "play" the project we can have a look around.
 By default, the Mesh Emulator is set up to give you two different views in the **Game** window.

      ![A screenshot of the Mesh Emulator Setup No Upload prefab added to the Hierarchy.](../../../media/sample-mesh-101/507-emulator-double-view.png)